SeanPlusPlus/micrograd/docs/learning-journey.md

 ## Executive Summary

-This document tracks our exploration of how neural networks and LLMs actually work under the hood.
-Starting from micrograd's automatic differentiation engine, we'll build understanding step by step.
+This document tracks exploration of how neural networks and LLMs actually work under the hood.
+Starting from micrograd's automatic differentiation engine, we build understanding step by step through hands-on experiments.

-## Current Understanding Level

-**What I know:**
-- How to use LLMs effectively for coding and tasks
-- Web development (bread and butter - lead engineer experience)
-- System design, architecture, and production concerns

-**What I want to learn:**
-- How automatic differentiation works
-- What gradients actually represent
-- How neural networks learn from data
-- The path from simple neurons to transformer architectures

 ## Learning Path

 ### Phase 1: Automatic Differentiation Fundamentals
-- [ ] Understand what a `Value` object represents
+- [x] Understand what a `Value` object represents
 - [ ] Trace through a simple forward pass
 - [ ] See how gradients flow backward
 - [ ] Visualize the computational graph